April 20, 1999

 It was mostly myth, the first of many; the shooters hadn’t really been members of the group that called themselves the Trench Coat Mafia at all, just traveled in the same circles.
 And they loved the uniform.
 A lot of boys their age did.

 The self-confessed “jock,” who had escaped the library with his “never had a problem with you guys” line, gave an interview to TIME shortly after the shooting.
 No longer at gunpoint, he bragged of the atmosphere at Columbine, and the way the shooters were disrespected:

 Most kids didn’t want them there.
 They were into witchcraft.
 They were into voodoo dolls.
 Sure, we teased them.
 But what do you expect with kids who come to school with weird hairdos and horns on their hats?
 It’s not just jocks; the whole school’s disgusted with them.
 They’re a bunch of homos, grabbing each other’s private parts.
 If you want to get rid of someone, usually you tease ‘em.
 So the whole school would call them homos, and when they did something sick, we’d tell them, “You’re sick and that’s wrong.”

-His description of the shooters (or perhaps the TCM) sounded more like a collage of all the misfit groups wearing black that a jock might have passed in the hall: a mass of nobodies, blurring into an opposing team.
+His description of the shooters (or perhaps the TCM) sounded more like a collage of all the misfit groups wearing black that a jock might have passed in the hall on any given day: a mass of nobodies, blurring into an opposing team.

 Briefing Room — the White House

 As the sun set on April 20, 1999, and as the enormity of Columbine started to sink in, the president called another press briefing.
 He said he had just had a conversation about the school shooting phenomenon with a representative from Jefferson County, who had shared a hope that, “Perhaps now America would wake up to the dimensions of this challenge, if it could happen in a place like Littleton.”

 A reporter asked him what the country should “wake up” to.